 - Items and resources

-- Couple units of measure with Dynamics 365 for Sales unit groups first
+- Couple units of measure with Sales unit groups first

 - Items and resource prices

-- Couple customer price groups with Dynamics 365 for Sales prices first
+- Couple customer price groups with Sales prices first

-If you are using prices in foreign currencies, make sure that you couple currencies to Dynamics 365 for Sales transaction currencies.
+If you are using prices in foreign currencies, make sure that you couple currencies to Sales transaction currencies.

-Dynamics 365 for Sales sales orders depends on additional information like customers, units of measure, currencies, customer price groups, items and/or resources.
-In order for Dynamics 365 for Sales sales orders to work seamlessly, you must couple customers, units of measure, currencies, customer price groups, items and/or resources first.
+In Sales, sales orders depends on additional information like customers, units of measure, currencies, customer price groups, items and/or resources.
+In order for the integration with sales orders to work seamlessly, you must couple customers, units of measure, currencies, customer price groups, items and/or resources first.

-At the end of the assisted setup guide, you can choose the Run Full Synchronization action to start synchronizing all Dynamics 365 records with all related records in the connected Dynamics 365 for Sales solution.
+At the end of the assisted setup guide, you can choose the Run Full Synchronisation action to start synchronising all Business Central records with all related records in the connected Sales solution.
 In the CRM Full Synch.
 Review window, you choose the Start action.
-The synchronization then begins to execute jobs according to dependencies.
-For example, currency records are synchronized before customer records.
-The full synchronization may take a long time and will therefore run in the background so that you can continue to work in Dynamics 365.
+The synchronisation then begins to execute jobs according to dependencies.
+For example, currency records are synchronised before customer records.
+The full synchronization may take a long time and will therefore run in the background so that you can continue to work in Business Central.

 To check the progress of individual jobs in a full synchronization, drill down on the Job Queue Entry Status, To Int.
 Table Job Status, or From Int.
 Table Job Status field in the CRM Full Synch.
 Review window.

-From the Dynamics 365 Connection Setup window, you can get details about full synchronization at any time.
-From here, you can also open the Integration Table Mappings window to see details about the tables in Dynamics 365 Business edition and in the Dynamics 365 for Sales solution that must be synchronized.
+From the Microsoft Dynamics 365 Connection Setup window, you can get details about full synchronisation at any time.
+From here, you can also open the Integration Table Mappings window to see details about the tables in Business Central and in the Sales solution that must be synchronised.